epcjr/ansible-role-perfsonar-centralmanagement/README.md

-# ansible-role-perfsonar-centralmanagement
+# ansible-role-perfsonar-archive
-Install and configure perfSONAR's centralmanagement package
+Install and manage a perfSONAR Measurement Archive